josephz39/PTC-Y6-CC-Profile/GitHubINIT.md

 ## Conclusion

 Congratulations!
-You have successfully set up GitHub and pushed your first project.
-You can now continue to explore GitHub, collaborate on projects, and improve your version control skills.
+You have successfully set up GitHub and your project repository.
+You can now continue to proceed to the next steps of the project: **TASK 2 - Set up your first React App**.

 For further learning, check out [GitHub Docs](https://docs.github.com/).
+You can also check this out for a resource on Git Commands: https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html